JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

             - results can vary and frequency charts are made to better understand the data by collecting metrics such as:
                 - mean: average use case
                 - median: the 50/50 line use case
-                - 95th percentile: with multiple request calls, tail latencies amplifications are created, and the slowest request describes the the performance felt
+                - 95th percentile: with multiple request calls, tail latencies amplifications are created, and the slowest request describes how the performance is felt
-                - 99th percentile: at some point the it may not be worth performance tuning your system because of cost
+                - 99th percentile: at some point altering the systems capacities may not be worth performance tuning because of cost
-        - it is useful to define SLO and SLA to know how the system handles variabity and to log if the system is working at intended
+        - it is useful to define SLO and SLA to know how the system handles variabity and to log if the system is working as intended
-            - Service Level Objectives
+            - Service Level Objectives (SLO)
-            - Service Level Agreements
+            - Service Level Agreements (SLA)
 4. now the scalability parameters of your system can be addressed once the load parameters and the performance metrics are made
     - The common approaches are:
         - scale up (vertical scaling): adding more compute resources to the current machine
         - scale out (horizontal scaling): distributing the load across mutiple machines
             - in reality, a mixture of both are used since it is more cost effective
-        - elastic scaling: scalying automatically increases and decreases.
-(AWS load balancer does this where you pay what you need/use)
+        - elastic scaling: scalying automatically (increase/decrease) resources.
+(AWS load balancer does this where you pay what you need to use)
-    - There is no magic scaling, and depending on the problems parameters will require a unique architecture solution
+5. there is no magic scaling, and depending on the problems parameters will require a unique architecture solution
     - Do research:
         - find similiar problems to the one your system is facing
         - understand why they architected their system in such a way
         - ask if that same reasoning applies to your system too
         - repeat cycle
-5. discussions about choosing the right architecture solution with your team members
+6. discussions about choosing the right architecture solution with your team members
-    - present your scalability problem in terms of:
+    - present your scalability problem in a template as:
+        1. current problem
+        2. metrics to support the clause
+        3. affects on the end user
+        4. proposed solution
+        5. anticipated metrics with the change
+        6. user experience
+    - example:
         - current metrics -> current performance -> user experience
         - anticipated metrics if the system **does not change**-> anticipated performance -> user experiences (does this meet business, SLO or SLA standards?)
         - anticipated metrics if the system **does changes**   -> anticipated performance -> user experiences (difference in models)
-        - we beleive we can achieve better scalability using x implementation based on research conducted
+        - we beleive we can achieve better scalability using x implementation based on research conducted (though it is not a one-dimensional problem)

 ### What is Maintainability

+Maintainability defines how easy and productive operators are in sustaining the system as well as adapting to new changes.

+Maintaining a system is the main source of software costs, not initial developement on a system.
+It is also one of the more disliked parts of the job because of the lack of organizations and planning.

+There however and certain designs and good practices that can help aleviate some common software engineering pains.
+The developers working on the system should be mindful of other current and future devs by creating a system that is:
+1. Operability: easy to maintain
+2. Simplicity:  easy to learn and understand
+3. Evolvability:easy to make changes to a system

+### Operators are responsibilities

+Operators are responsible for keeping the software system running and may have to:
+- monitor the system
+    - creating test and monitoring them where you anticipate problems to occur
+    - being able to categorize different statuses and labeling or logging them
+    - monitor how different systems interact with each other
+- responding to unwanted monitor reports
+    - quickly restore the system if it is not working as intended

+- maintain maintainance
+    - keeping software and platforms up to date
+    - moving an application from one platform to another
+    - maintaining security of the system
+- create tests
+    - unit test
+    - integration test
+    - data integrity test
+    - manual test
+    - automated test
+- document a system
+    - establish good practives and tools for deployment and configuration management
+    - create easy to use API's
+    - create intuitive abstractions when possible
+        - creating good abstractions leads to removing accidental complexity
+        - good abstractions hide complexity, allows for code reuse and leads to higher quality code
+    - establish formating conventions so the team knows how to:
+        - package
+        - test
+        - comment/ docstrings
+        - name
+        - etc